 Hinduism stands among the largest world religions, alongside the likes of Islam, Christianity, and Buddhism.
-Combined, there are over one billion followers of Hinduism in the world today, and more than 97 percent of the worldwide Hindu population lives in India and two neighboring countries (Nepal and Bangladesh).
-Being one of the oldest religions, Hinduism established traditions associated with worship to divine trinity of Brahma, Vishnu, and Shiva, as the Creator, the Preserver, and the Transformer of the Universe, respectively.
+Combined, there are over one billion followers of Hinduism in the world today, and more than 97 percent of the worldwide Hindu population lives in India and the two neighboring countries of Nepal and Bangladesh.
+As one of the world's oldest religions, Hinduism established traditions associated with worship to divine trinity of Brahma, Vishnu, and Shiva, as the Creator, the Preserver, and the Transformer of the Universe.
 In turn, there is a pantheon of other Gods and Goddesses appearing as emanations or type representatives of this Supreme trinity.
 The devotion to the goddess Kali is widespread across India, and is seen as the appeal to certain aspect of the Brahman himself in feminine form as well as the Mother Goddess.
 The holy texts of Vedas and later Upanishads formed main philosophical principals of Hinduism.
 The religion considers the process of spiritual knowledge transmission from Guru, the enlightened teacher to disciple as the main factor of inner education and progress towards ultimate spiritual perfection and enlightenment.

 Although India has got the biggest number of Hindu practitioners at 973,750,000, if percentage is the parameter we are looking at, then it is Nepal that has the highest population of India's predominant religion across their own country at 81.4 per cent, leaving India behind at 79.4 per cent and followed by Mauritius with 48.5 per cent.